bazelbuild/bazel/site/en/docs/persistent-workers.md

 inputs.
 Setting up the [sandbox](/docs/sandboxing) takes some extra time, especially on macOS, but gives a better correctness guarantee.

-You can use the `--experimental_worker_allow_json_protocol` flag to allow workers to communicate with Bazel through JSON instead of protocol buffers (protobuf).
-The worker and the rule that consumes it can then be modified to support JSON.

 The
 [`--worker_quit_after_build`](/reference/command-line-reference#flag--worker_quit_after_build)
 flag is mainly useful for debugging and profiling.
 This flag forces all workers